TheSabreSlicer/Timeoff/README.md

 description: creates a new employee in the database\
 required parameters: none\
 optional parameters: hours\
-notes: hours must be 0 or greater
+notes: hours must be 0 or greater, default 0

 ```
 PUT <base-url>/timeoff/employees/{id}